-For prospective applicants to the Class of 2025 and the Class of 2026, please know that there will be space on our application for you to share additional information about how COVID-19 (and other natural disasters) may have impacted your life, your academic coursework and your extracurricular activities.
+For prospective applicants to the Class of 2026, please know that there will be space on our application for you to share additional information about how COVID-19 and any other natural disasters or community disruptions may have impacted your life, your academic coursework and your extracurricular activities.
 Students should not feel compelled to complete this section if they have not experienced serious or long-lasting negative impacts related to COVID-19.
 Many students appropriately leave this optional section blank.

 Extracurricular Activities and More

 Please be assured that Brown's Office of College Admission understands that your extracurriculars, sports, internships, volunteer work and other pursuits have been disrupted.
 We will consider the many elements impacting and shaping your experiences as a result of COVID-19.
 We review every applicant's file holistically and in context.
 We want to see what you have accomplished with the resources and opportunities available to you in high school, as well as evaluate your potential to thrive within the unique offerings of Brown University.

 Brown does not track demonstrated interest, and students who have been unable to visit campus will face no disadvantage in the admissions process.
 We know by the very fact that you apply that you are seriously interested in Brown.
 And while our campus currently remains closed to visitors, we encourage you to connect with admission officers and current students and experience Brown through our virtual events.